MHS Awards: Margaret McWilliams Award Program

 Nomination form | Nominees (2022) | Recipients (2022) | All past recipients

 Nomination deadline: Wednesday, 15 March 2023 (NOTE: changed from 1 March 2023)

 The purpose of the Margaret McWilliams Award, one of the oldest literary prizes in Canada, is to encourage the study and interpretation of the history of Manitoba.
 It was instituted in 1955 by the Manitoba Historical Society as a memorial to Margaret Stovel McWilliams.

-For 2012, awards will be made in the following categories:
+For recipients in 2023, cash awards of $500 (and a certificate) will be made in each of the following categories:

 - Scholarly History Book